Ojoceratops: Classification

 It is very similar to its close relative Triceratops, though it is from an earlier time period and has a more squared-off frill.
 Nick Longrich, in 2011, noted that the squared-off frill is also found in some true Triceratops specimens and that Ojoceratops is probably a junior synonym of Triceratops, while Holtz (2010) noted that it is probably ancestral to Triceratops and possibly synonymous with the contemporary Eotriceratops.
+However, Jasinski et al. (2011) argued that the genus is valid on the basis of other diagnostic features not recognized by Longrich (2011), including the parietal bar not seen in any Triceratops specimens, the wide arched squamosal, enlarged base, etc. Maiorino et al. (2015) also considered Ojoceratops as a valid taxon in their phylogenetic analysis.
+Cladistic analyses revealed that Regaliceratops is in a polytomy with Ojoceratops and Eotriceratops.